 See the Department's regulations on termination of service.

 Who do I call if I have a complaint regarding the solar panels installed at my home or business?

 The PURA does not have jurisdiction over the solar panel companies or the installers of solar panels.
-If you have a complaint regarding solar panels installers or installation, consumers are advised to contact the Connecticut Department of Consumer Protection at 800-842-2649.
-Consumers may also contact the Office of the Attorney General at 860-808-5318.
+If you have a complaint regarding solar panels installers or installation, customers are advised to contact the Connecticut Department of Consumer Protection at 800-842-2649.
+Customers may also contact the Office of the Attorney General at 860-808-5318.

 How do I get my name on the Do Not Call List (for telephone solicitation)?

 You can get your name on the list through the National Do Not Call Registry.